Sultans, Zalmi, Kings And Qalandars To Fight For HBL PSL 2020 Final Berths - UrduPoint

 Sultans, Zalmi, Kings And Qalandars To Fight For HBL PSL 2020 Final Berths

-“We have done all the hard work over the past month and now is the time to make sure we produce the performances for which we have been working,” says Multan Sultans captain Shan Masood
+After a high-octane double round-robin league, which was embellished by scintillating on-field performances, four teams will be vying for the two berths for the final of the HBL Pakistan Super League 2020 when the two semi-finals are played at Gaddafi Stadium, Pakistan's home of cricket, tomorrow, Tuesday

-Lahore (UrduPoint / Pakistan Point News - 16th March, 2020) After a high-octane double round-robin league, which was embellished by scintillating on-field performances, four teams will be vying for the two berths for the final of the HBL Pakistan Super League 2020 when the two semi-finals are played at Gaddafi Stadium, Pakistan’s home of cricket, on Tuesday, 17 March.
+LAHORE, (APP - UrduPoint / Pakistan Point News - 16th Mar, 2020 ):After a high-octane double round-robin league, which was embellished by scintillating on-field performances, four teams will be vying for the two berths for the final of the HBL Pakistan Super League 2020 when the two semi-finals are played at Gaddafi Stadium, Pakistan's home of cricket, tomorrow, Tuesday.

 This year's edition has brought forward two new contenders for the coveted title as Multan Sultans and Lahore Qalandars have gone beyond the group stage for the first time in the history of the event.